squizzster/check_linux_permissions/README.md

 ## What it actually checks

-This is not just “find writable files”.
+This is not a naive “find writable files” script.

-Linux permission behavior is more subtle than that, especially for deletion.
+It models the things that actually matter on Linux.

 ### Delete checks

-For deletion, Linux usually cares about whether you can remove a **directory entry**, which means the **parent directory** matters a lot.
+For deletion, Linux cares about the **parent directory** as much as the target itself.

-The tool models things like:
+The tool checks things such as:

 - parent directory write + search permission
 - sticky-bit restrictions
-- `CAP_FOWNER` when effective-ID mode is used
+- `CAP_FOWNER` when effective-ID mode is in use
 - read-only mounts
 - mountpoint handling
 - immutable and append-only inode flags when available